 - Meter (also known as a glucometer) – a small device that reads the test strip and reports your blood sugar level

-- Log book – to record the numbers from your meter to share with your diabetes educator
+- Log book – to record the numbers from your meter to share with your diabetes care and education specialist

 How often you need to monitor your blood sugar depends on the type of diabetes you have, whether you take oral medication or insulin and more.
 You may need to monitor only a few times a week or up to three times a day.
 (There is another type of monitoring called an A1C test that your doctor will do in the office every three months to be sure your levels are steady over time.)